TUHIN27289/B12A06-Green-Earth_Toukir_1229/README.md

 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?

+1.var is function scoped and can be redeclared, while let and const are block scoped. let can be updated, but const cannot be reassigned.

+2.map() returns a new array, forEach() just loops without returning, and filter() returns elements that match a condition.

+3.Arrow functions are a shorter way to write functions.
+They also use the parent’s this instead of creating their own.

+4.Destructuring allows extracting values from arrays or objects into variables.
+Example: const [a,b] = [1,2]; const {x,y} = {x:10,y:20};.

+5.Template literals use backticks (`) and ${}for variables.
+They are cleaner and support multi-line strings unlike+` concatenation.

 ## ⚙️ Functionalities

 1) Category Loading